-Under section 4(b)(2) of the Act, we consider any other relevant impacts, in addition to economic impacts and impacts on national security.
-We consider a number of factors, including whether the landowners have developed any HCPs or other management plans for the area, or whether there are conservation partnerships that would be encouraged by designation of, or exclusion from, critical habitat.
-In addition, we look at any tribal issues, and consider the government-togovernment relationship of the United States with tribal entities.
-We also consider any social impacts that might occur because of the designation.
+Under section 4(b)(2) of the Act, we considered any other relevant impacts, in addition to economic impacts and impacts on national security.
+We considered a number of factors including whether there are permitted conservation plans covering the species in the area such as HCPs, safe harbor agreements, or candidate conservation agreements with assurances, or whether there are non-permitted conservation agreements and partnerships that would be encouraged by designation of, or exclusion from, critical habitat.
+In addition, we looked at the existence of Tribal conservation plans and partnerships and consider the government-to-government relationship of the United States with Tribal entities.
+We also considered any social impacts that might occur because of the designation.

-In preparing this proposal, we have determined that there are currently no HCPs or other management plans for the Suwannee moccasinshell, and the proposed designation does not include any tribal lands or trust resources.
-Therefore, we anticipate no impact on tribal lands, partnerships, or HCPs from this proposed critical habitat designation.
-During the development of a final designation, we will consider any additional information received through the public comment period regarding other relevant impacts to determine whether any specific areas should be excluded from the final critical habitat designation under authority of section 4(b)(2) and our implementing regulations at 50 CFR 424.19.
+In preparing this final rule, we determined that there are currently no HCPs or other management plans for the Suwannee moccasinshell, and the final designation does not include any Tribal lands or trust resources.
+Therefore, we anticipate no impact on Tribal lands, partnerships, or HCPs from this final critical habitat designation.
+We did not receive any additional information during the public comment period for the proposed rule regarding other relevant impacts to support excluding any specific areas from the final critical habitat designation under authority of section 4(b)(2) and our implementing regulations at 50 CFR 424.19.
+Accordingly, the Secretary is not exercising his discretion to exclude any areas from this final designation based on other relevant impacts.